-For most Check Control messages, you can view more information later, e.g. regarding the cause of a malfunction and how to respond, refer to page 66.
+For most Check Control messages, you can view more information later, e.g. regarding the cause of a malfunction and how to respond, refer to page 75.

-In urgent cases, this information will be shown as soon as the corresponding lamp lights up.
+In urgent cases, this information will be shown as soon as the corresponding lamp comes on.
 Exit display: